aaron-michaux/rotten-stars/README.md

 # Example

 Find the URL of the movie you're interested in.
 For example, [The Last Jedi](https://www.rottentomatoes.com/m/star_wars_the_last_jedi)'s URL is: `https://www.rottentomatoes.com/m/star_wars_the_last_jedi`.
 Note the text past the last `/`.
-That's the "identified" that Rotten Tomatoes is using for their reviews.
+That's the "identity" that Rotten Tomatoes is using for their reviews.

 ```
  > rotten-stars.py star_wars_the_last_jedi